-An outbreak is three or more COVID-19 cases within a 14-day period or as identified by a local health department.
+An outbreak is three or more COVID-19 cases in a workplace within a 14-day period or as identified by a local health department.

-A “major” outbreak is 20 or more COVID-19 cases in a workplace within a 30-day period, according to the California Department of Industrial Relations’ updated guidance called “COVID-19 Emergency Temporary Standards Frequently Asked Questions.”
+A major outbreak is 20 or more COVID-19 cases in a workplace within a 30-day period, according to the California Department of Industrial Relations’ updated guidance, “COVID-19 Emergency Temporary Standards Frequently Asked Questions.”

-An employer must immediately provide testing to all employees in the exposed workplace and exclude positive cases and exposures from work; repeat the testing one week later; and continue testing employees at least weekly until the workplace no longer qualifies as an outbreak.
+An employer must immediately provide testing to all employees in the exposed workplace and exclude positive cases and exposures from work, repeat the testing one week later, and continue testing employees at least weekly until the workplace no longer qualifies as experiencing an outbreak.

 Employee Training and Work Policies

-The importance of not coming to work and getting tested if an employee has symptoms.
+- The importance of not coming to work, and of getting tested, if an employee has symptoms

 Yes.
-California’s ETS mandates that employers develop a written COVID-19 Prevention Program or ensure its elements are included in an existing injury and illness prevention program.
+Under California’s ETS, employers must develop a written COVID-19 prevention program or ensure its elements are included in an existing injury and illness prevention program.
 These elements include: